stacklane/docs/🗄/Article/models/ordering.md

 Ordering of field queries may be activated with `asc()` or `desc()`.
 However we recommend minimizing their use in this case, and relying on the _unordered_ behavior.
-The general goal of field specific query criteria to return a relatively small set of results.
+The typical goal of field specific query criteria is to return a relatively small set of results, at which point client side ordering is also a possibility.

 # Hierarchy